-This publication starts with an introduction followed by some explanatory notes.
+This introduction is followed by some explanatory notes.

-Then follow extensive data tables on scheduled banks and MFBs/DFIs.
-In the end, various appendices have also been presented.
+Then we present data tables on scheduled banks and MFBs/DFIs.
+In the end, various appendices are presented.

 II.
 Explanatory Notes

 The scheduled banks/MFBs/DFIs statistics are based on branch-wise actual data (as on end position) reported on half-yearly basis by the scheduled banks/MFB/DFIs in Pakistan.
 The data are collected on various dimensions of major sources (deposits) and uses (advances, investments and bills purchased & discounted) of banks/MFBs/DFIs funds along with liabilities and assets statement.
 The data dimensions and terminology that need some explanation is discussed for information of the users.